MooersLab/nih-grant-orgmode/README.md

 ### Extracting cited files

 The ideal approach would be to extract from a global.bib file the cited BibTeX entries and save these in a separate BibTeX file.
-There are several ways to perform this extraction.
+There are several methods for performing this extraction.

 - bibextract, a command-line tool.
 - BibDesk, another command-line tool.
 - bibfish
-- In Emacs when using org-ref for managing citations:  org-ref-extract-bibtex-entries or org-ref-extract-bibtex-to-file.
+- In Emacs, when using org-ref for managing citations:  org-ref-extract-bibtex-entries or org-ref-extract-bibtex-to-file.
-- In emacs when using citar for managing citations: [citar-extract-bibtex-to-file](https://github.com/mlmbl/citar-extract-bibtex).
+- In emacs, when using citar for managing citations: [citar-extract-bibtex-to-file](https://github.com/mlmbl/citar-extract-bibtex).

 ### Flatten references cited document
-The bibliography management is a problem when it comes to NIH grant applications because you are not allowed to have hyperlinks in the grant application.
+Bibliography management is a problem when it comes to NIH grant applications because hyperlinks are not allowed in the grant application.
 I am using *citar* to manage the bibliography.
 Of course, you could use *org-ref* or *org-cite*.
 All these packages will export hyperlinks in the bibliography in the PDF.
 I attempted to address this issue by developing Elisp functions to remove these hyperlinks before exporting to PDF.

-I later found a much simpler solution: downloading and installing the Coherent PDF command line tool: [cpdf](https://community.coherentpdf.com/).
+I later found a much simpler solution: downloading and installing the Coherent PDF command-line tool, [cpdf](https://community.coherentpdf.com/).
 Then you can run the following command:

 ```bash